 The Schengen Zone makes border-crossing a breeze, but for non-EU citizens, the 90-day rule can put the brakes on long-term travel plans.
 Non-residents can stay for only 90 days within any 180-day period, which complicates extended EU explorations.
 For those considering full-time van life across Europe, this time restriction poses a real challenge, often necessitating creative travel scheduling or visa applications to make it work.

-You could go to countries outside Schengen, like , , Montenegro, or .
+You could go to countries outside Schengen, like , , , or Turkey.
 Make sure to familiarise yourself with how long you can stay there with a foreign car.

 Bureaucracy and Paperwork – The Red Tape Reality